-Privacy Shield disqualified
+Privacy Shield Disqualified

-Privacy Shield is a self-certification framework for US companies that allows companies in the US to register with the US Department of Commerce, declaring they've meet the requirements of the Privacy Shield.
+Privacy Shield is a self-certification framework for US companies that allows companies in the US to register with the US Department of Commerce, declaring they've met the requirements of the Privacy Shield.
 According to a decision by the European Commission, EU data controllers have been allowed to transfer personal data to recipients who have joined the Privacy Shield.

 On 16 July 2020, the Court of Justice of the European Union issued its decision on the Schrems II case.
 The Court ruled that the EU-US Privacy Shield Agreement doesn't provide adequate protection for personal data when transferred to the US.
-The disqualified of Privacy Shield means that personal data controllers in the EU are no longer allowed to transfer personal data to US recipients.
+The disqualification of Privacy Shield means that personal data controllers in the EU are no longer allowed to transfer personal data to US recipients.

-A clear signal from the EU
+A Clear Signal from the EU

 The Cloud Act is a US legislation passed in March 2018 and is an extension of the Stored Communications Act (SCA) which was passed in 1986.